Cultural and Linguistic Awareness for Nursing Professionals

 Cultural and linguistic sensitivity isn’t limited to nurses when they provide care: “We have to be aware of this also within healthcare systems.
 How do we ensure employees feel that same sense of respect, regardless of the diversity and differences in their identities?” asks Dr. Patel.

-Providing care to patients that is sensitive to their cultural and linguistic backgrounds is not a new concept for nurse practitioners.
+Providing patient care that is sensitive to their cultural and linguistic backgrounds is not a new concept for nurse practitioners.
 Yet, its importance and relevance have heightened in today’s diverse society.
 Nurses have always been expected to offer patient-centered care, and understanding a patient’s cultural and linguistic background is integral to this approach.

 “Nurses have been doing this for a long time, especially in community-based care centers and huge hospitals where there is more diversity,” says Dr. Patel.
 “Something I respect about nurses and the practice of nursing is that they understand that it’s more than what’s on paper.
 It’s more than what the blood test tells you or the MRI says.
 They know it is about the relationship.
-However, I think the recent emphasis on diversity, equity and inclusion, and health equity has helped bring these conversations into nursing curricula.”
+However, I think the recent emphasis on diversity, equity, and inclusion, and health equity has helped bring these conversations into nursing curricula.”

 Keep reading to learn more about why cultural and linguistic competency matters, how nurses can develop it, and what role institutions and schools have in fostering it.